obineric/alx-pre_course/README.md

 My first readme
-i made an adjustment using the GUI
+i made an adjustment using the GUI again